p1xel8ted/UltrawideFixes/VampireSurvivors/README.md

 - **The 'challenge' levels have issues where the ground tileset stops rendering outside of 16:9.
 Those levels have been implemented differently compared to the others.
 No fix at this stage.**
 - Enemies pop in where the black bars would normally be.
-- Not a mod issue, but game appears zoomed in compared to the original engine.
+- Not a mod issue, but the game appears zoomed in compared to the original engine.

 ## Notes

-- The first run of the game will take a little longer while Melon Loader works its magic, but this only happens once (or on game updates).
+- The game's first run will take a little longer while Melon Loader works its magic, but this only happens once (or on game updates).